google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 ---
 layout: updates/post
 title: "Introducing Background Sync"
 description: "Background sync is a new web API that lets you defer actions until the user has stable connectivity.
-This is really useful for ensuring whatever the user wants to send, actually sends."
+This is useful for ensuring that whatever the user wants to send, is actually sent."
 published_on: 2015-12-09
 updated_on: 2015-12-09
 authors: